henri/spb/README.md

 <br/>

 More than just software.
-This project also attempts to be an extensive reference for anyone interested in learning more about web browser basics ; in particular the focus of this projects documentaiton is related to privacy and web browseers.
+This project also attempts to be an extensive reference for anyone interested in learning more about web browser basics ; in particular the focus of this projects documentaiton is related to privacy as it relates to web browsers.

 <br/>